Lampropeltis getula californiae

 Kingsnakes vary in color and pattern but usually have noticeable bands or stripes.
 Color variations include black with creamy yellow bands, brown with yellow bands, black with a white vertical stripe, brown with yellow stripe, and speckled patterns.

 A kingsnake will hiss, shake its tail, or strike when threatened.
 It may also curl into a ball with its head at the center and emit a bad odor through their vent (the opening from which they excrete fecal matter).
 They are neither venomous nor aggressive but might bite if surprised or threatened.

 King of Snakes

 Kingsnakes will eat other snakes, even rattlesnakes, killing them by biting around the head and constricting.

-We have one kingsnake living at Lindsay, which is a former pet, and we recently acquired another kingsnake from the Stanislaus Wildlife Care Center.
+We have two kingsnakes living at Lindsay.
+Zeus is a former pet, and we recently acquired another kingsnake from the Stanislaus Wildlife Care Center.
 Wild snakes that have been taken as pets should not be released because they have lost their “home” to another snake.
 Kingsnakes have home territories and defend them against other snakes.
-Our snake lives behind the scenes, but you might encounter him during a school program, class, public presentation, scout tour, or even a birthday party!
+Zeus lives behind the scenes, but you might encounter him during a school program, class, public presentation, scout tour, or even a birthday party!